-Cash back is the most versatile type of credit card rewards, as it can be redeemed for anything, and there’s never any doubt about how much it’s worth.
-Points have a value set by the credit card company and tend to be worth the most when redeemed for travel.
+The difference between cash back and points is that the former is the most versatile type of credit card rewards, as it can be redeemed for anything, and there’s never any doubt about how much it’s worth.
+Points, on the other hand, have a value set by the credit card company and tend to be worth the most when redeemed for travel.
 Credit card companies won’t always clearly disclose points values, and those values can change over time.
 It’s possible that points could be worth 1 cent apiece one day and 0.8 cents each the next.

 Cash Back vs Points: